NicolasManuelMiracco/Hangman-Game-GUI/README.md

 # Hangman-Game-GUI

-A Python-based GUI application for playing Hangman, using Tkinter for user interaction and game management.
+One-line description: A Python-based GUI application for playing Hangman, using Tkinter for user interaction and game management.

+Summary: This Python script creates a Hangman game where players guess letters to reveal a randomly selected word from a predefined list.
+The game initializes with a randomly chosen word and displays underscores for each letter.
+The player has six attempts to guess the word correctly.
+Each guess is processed through a Tkinter GUI, which includes an entry for letter input, a button to submit guesses, and labels to display the current state of the word and the number of tries left.
+The script checks for valid input (letters only) and prevents repeat guesses.
+Correct guesses reveal the respective letters in the word, while incorrect guesses decrement the available tries.
+The game ends either when the player guesses the word correctly or exhausts all tries, with appropriate messages displayed for both outcomes.
+This example showcases how to integrate basic game logic into a GUI application using Python's Tkinter module.